 After a successful audition and participating in at least one NJO project, candidates will officially become member of the NJO National Youth Orchestra of the Netherlands.

-Membership lasts for a maximum of two years, starting from 1 January for members who auditioned in the preceding autumn or 1 July for members who auditioned in the preceding spring.
+Membership lasts for a maximum of two years for string players, starting from 1 January for members who auditioned in the preceding autumn or 1 July for members who auditioned in the preceding spring.

 NJO projects and membership privileges

 All NJO members who wish to participate in a next project need to register and apply via their personal NJO portal, indicating preferences for position and confirming full availability to participate.

-Members who have taken part in a project will have a preferential status for the next project (orchestration permitted).
-Participation in a project is not mandatory, but if a member decides to skip one or more project(s) then he or she will lose his or her preferential position, although he or she will still be a member of course, with all accompanying benefits.
+Members who have taken part in a project will have a preferential status for the next project.
+Participation in a project is not mandatory, but if a member decides to skip one or more projects then he/she will lose his/her preferential position, although he/she will still be a member of course, with all accompanying benefits.
 Members who play an instrument less commonly used in an orchestra, such as saxophone and euphonium, will keep their preferential status up until the next project in which their instrument is needed.

 Rehearsal venue and accommodation

 Rehearsals for NJO projects will normally take place in Apeldoorn, with overnight accommodation in Stayokay Apeldoorn.
 Accommodation provided and rehearsal locations can differ per project.
 Please check Programme & planning for details.